makerdao/community/governance/communications/maker-relay-ep-01.md

 #### Small bug in the Flopper Contract

 - A small bug was discovered in the `flopper` contract.
-- We have also realized that the three different auction contracts: the `flip`, `flop`, and `flap` (or collateral, debt, and surplus auctions) require double liquidity when interacting with them in certain cases.
+- The Smart Contract Team have also realized that the three different auction contracts: the `flip`, `flop`, and `flap` (or collateral, debt, and surplus auctions) require double liquidity when interacting with them in certain cases.
 - It has been already fixed, tested, and formally verified.
-- We plan on fixing those in the next governance cycle, deploying new versions of all of these contracts.
+- The Smart Contracts Team plans on fixing those in the next governance cycle, deploying new versions of all of these contracts.

 #### Impact